Valium Withdrawal

 Expand list

-Valium, generically known as Diazepam, is a widely used benzodiazepine drug that’s only legally available via prescription.
-It is actually the fourth most commonly prescribed drug in the U.S. It is used to treat anxiety, manage alcohol withdrawal, to control seizures and is also used alongside other medications to treat muscle spasms caused by cerebral palsy.
-As is the case with all psychoactive drugs, Valium can be highly addictive when abused or when taken for a long period of time.
+Valium, generically known as diazepam, is a widely used benzodiazepine drug that’s only legally available via prescription.
+It is the fourth most commonly prescribed drug in the U.S. Valium is commonly used for:

 Valium Withdrawal Symptoms

-• Frequency of the dose
+• Size of the dose

-• How long Valium was abused for
+• How long it was (ab)used for

 • Metabolism of the user